Hazardous Weather Outlook

 southeast Wyoming.

-.DAYS TWO THROUGH SEVEN...SUNDAY THROUGH FRIDAY
+.DAYS TWO THROUGH SEVEN...FRIDAY THROUGH WEDNESDAY

-for the front half of the week.
+temperatures into the 20`s and 30`s for the remainder of the week.

 .Spotter information statement...